muneebafzal/Board-Games/README.md

 # Board-Games
-Implementation of two board games (CLI): A Variant of Sorry! and SolarQuest (similar to Monopoly) with Python
+Implementation(CLI) of two board games: A Variant of Sorry! and SolarQuest (similar to Monopoly) with Python